giasonep/giasonep.github.io/_pages/resources.md

 permalink: /resources/
 ---

 Looking to jump start your journey into Data Science?
-Below I share a series of resources that helped me begin learning.
+Below I share a series of resources that I found helpful.